revisit-studies/reVISit-studies.github.io/tutorials.md

 If you want to learn more about the configuration, check out the [documentation page]({{site.baseurl}}/typedoc/interfaces/StudyConfig.html).

 Now, our study is almost set up to view.
 The last step is to make sure that the `global.json` file is set to find this new study.
-Open the `global.json` file in the `public` directory.
+Open the (already existing) `global.json` file, found in the `public` directory.

 Add the following code to the `configs` object: